facebookresearch/polymetis/docs/source/torchcontrol-doc.md

 ### Rotations

 Rotations are stored as quaternions due to computational and memory efficiency.
-(Note that quaternions are expressed in the XYZW format, as with the other libraries used in Polymetis, including Pinocchio, Pybullet, and Eigen.)
+(Note that quaternions are expressed in the XYZW format, as with the other third-party libraries used in Polymetis, including Pinocchio, Pybullet, and Eigen.)

 Creating rotation objects:
 ```py